WeyeTech/DeprecatedControllerRemover/README.md

 ### From JetBrains Marketplace (Coming Soon)
 1. Open IntelliJ IDEA
 2. Go to **Settings/Preferences > Plugins**
-3. Search for "Controller Cleanup"
+3. Search for "Deprecated Controller Remover"
 4. Click **Install** and restart your IDE

 ## Usage

-### Quick Cleanup
+### Deprecated Controller Remover
 1. Open your Java/Spring project in IntelliJ IDEA
-2. Go to **Tools > Controller Cleanup > Perform Cleanup**
+2. Go to **Tools > Deprecated Controller Remover**
+3. The **Deprecated Controller Remover** tool window will appear at the bottom with a black console interface
-3. Review the analysis results in the dialog
+4. Review the analysis results in the dialog and console output
-4. Confirm the cleanup operation
+5. Confirm the cleanup operation

-### Selective Cleanup
+### Code Cleanup
-1. Select specific files or directories in the Project view
+1. Mark files for cleanup by adding `//Controller Cleaner` comment at the top of Java files
-2. Right-click and choose **Controller Cleanup > Cleanup Selected Files**
+2. Go to **Tools > Clean Marked Files**
-3. Review and confirm the changes
+3. The **Code Cleanup** tool window will appear at the bottom with a black console interface
+4. Review the analysis results showing unused imports, fields, and empty classes
+5. Confirm the cleanup operation

-### Batch Processing
+### Tool Windows
+- Both tool windows appear as buttons in the bottom tool window area
+- Click on either button to open the respective console interface
+- Both windows provide real-time logging and progress updates
-- The plugin can process entire projects or specific modules
+- Operations can be run independently or simultaneously
-- Supports both individual file and bulk operations
-- Provides progress indicators for large codebases
-- Handles multiple file types and project structures

 ## Configuration

-The plugin works out-of-the-box with sensible defaults, but you can customize:
+The plugin works out-of-the-box with sensible defaults:

-- **Analysis scope**: Choose between project-wide or module-specific analysis
-- **Safety checks**: Configure which types of code elements to analyze
-- **Reporting level**: Set the detail level for cleanup reports
-- **Confirmation dialogs**: Enable/disable user confirmation for safety
+- **File Marking**: Add `//Controller Cleaner` to Java files you want to clean up
+- **Analysis Scope**: Automatically analyzes the entire project
+- **Safety Checks**: Comprehensive validation before removal
+- **Multiple Passes**: Up to 3 cleanup passes to catch newly unused elements
+- **Progress Reporting**: Detailed progress indicators and logging

 ## Supported Languages & Frameworks